fhhagenberg-sqe-esd-ws24/elevator-mqtt-team-a/README.md

 docker run -it -p 1883:1883 -v "$PWD/mosquitto/config:/mosquitto/config" -v /mosquitto/data -v /mosquitto/log --network host eclipse-mosquitto
 ```

+## Run from build artifact

+Run the "run.bat" file contained in the zip.
+Algorithm and Adapter should then be started.

 ## Run with Simulation

 Start Simulation, then `ElevatorsMQTTAdapter` first: